A daily blog of my robotics journey in SF, Summer 2025

 Friday, 13th of June

-Spent more time setting up segmentation model training and inference, tidying up code and adding a class and CLI script to run inference on images easily.
-I will also use this class later in the main control loop for the chess robot to repeatedly run inference and store the state of the entire application.
-Here is a look at what the model is able to infer:
+Spent more time setting up segmentation-model training and inference, tidying up code, and adding a class and CLI script to run inference on images easily.
+I’ll also use this class later in the main control loop for the chess robot to repeatedly run inference and store the full application state.

 Working on LeRobot code because of GCP outage